Founded as a Care Home in 1956 by a group of Catholic women, the Ave Maria Guild, now known as Wings of Ave Maria, opened its doors to 35 residents.

 In 1961, Ave Maria Home transitioned from a care home to a licensed nursing facility.
 A new wing opened in 1972, and two additional nursing beds were added in 1996, increasing nursing home capacity to its current 75 residents.

-Current programs include Assisted Living, Memory Care, seven Green House® Homes, licensed for skilled nursing, and two Green House® Homes offering short-term speech, physical, and occupational therapy.
+Current programs include Assisted Living, Memory Care, and nine Green House® Homes licensed for skilled nursing: long-term nursing care and short-term rehabilitation.

 Admission to Ave Maria is based on a waiting list and medical necessity.
-Current demographics of our elders include a variety of economic backgrounds and faiths—58% Protestant, 34% Catholic, and 8% unknown.
+Current demographics of our elders include a variety of economic backgrounds and faiths—54% Protestant, 44% Catholic, and 2% unknown.

 Like many nonprofit agencies, Ave Maria must raise annual and capital funds to continue providing quality, long-term care for elders in our community.
 Funding sources include donations from the Ave Maria Governing Board and staff, the Wings of Ave Maria, individuals, foundations, and corporations.